-Goodwill is classified as an intangible asset with an indefinite useful life and is initially accounted for at cost, as previously described.
-It is then measured at least once a year to identify any impairment (see in this regard the paragraph below "Impairment of goodwill, property, plant and equipment, intangible assets and right-of-use assets ").
+Goodwill is classified as an intangible asset with an indefinite useful life and is initially recognised at cost, as described earlier, and then subjected to (at least) annual testing to determine whether it has impaired (for more details, see the below paragraph "Impairment of goodwill, property, plant and equipment, intangible assets and right-of-use assets").
 Reversals are not permitted in the case of a previous write-down due to impairment.